zwettemaan/CRDT_ES/scripts/README.md

 After the account has been created, click _Register_ to register the account.

 You will receive a confirmation email with a confirmation link.
 Click the link to complete the registration.
 If the email does not arrive, make sure to check your email spam filter!

+Next, we'll then contact you via email for some additional info and verify your credentials, and once the process is complete, you will have a registered developer account.

 ### Save Unlock Code